3DPrintings

 Rapid prototyping, tooling fabrication, and production of specialised components.

 Hybrid manufacturing offers automotive manufacturers the flexibility to quickly iterate designs, produce tooling for mass production, and manufacture complex components with optimal performance.
-3D printing accelerates the prototyping process, while CNC machining provides the precision and surface finish required for functional parts and tooling.
+It accelerates the prototyping process, while this machining provides the precision and surface finish required for functional parts and tooling.

 4. Mould Making and Tooling:

-Production of moulds and tooling for injection moulding and other manufacturing processes.
+Production of moulds and tooling for moulding and other manufacturing processes.

 5. Defence and Military Applications: